DragonSenses/visionize/architectural-decision-log.md

 - `import { create } from 'zustand'`
 - Create type `MobileSidebar` which has the following properties: `{ isOpen, onOpen, onClose }`
-- Use the `create` function to create the
+- Use the `create` function to create the custom hook

 `hooks\useMobileSidebar.ts`